Faiza Shaheen: Career

 Shaheen first worked at the Centre for Urban Policy Studies, University of Manchester.
 In 2007, she joined the urban policy research charity, Centre for Cities.
 In 2009, she became senior researcher on economic inequality at the New Economics Foundation.

 In 2014, she was appointed Head of Inequality and Sustainable Development at the charity Save the Children UK.
 In 2016, Shaheen had a cameo role in the British anthology television series Black Mirror.
 From 2016 to 2020, she was the director of the Centre for Labour and Social Studies (CLASS), a policy think tank originating from the trade union movement.

 Between 2021 and 2023, Shaheen was the Inequality and Exclusion Program Director at the Center on International Cooperation, New York University.
-In this role, she led the team authoring From Rhetoric to Action: Delivering Equality and Inclusion, launched in September 2021 by seven Heads of State, comprising those from Spain, Sierra Leone, Sweden, Costa Rica, Ireland, New Zealand, and Senegal, as well as Nobel Prize laureate, Joseph Stiglitz and Oscar winner and SDG Advocate, Forest Whitaker, among others.
-She is a visiting professor in practice at the International Inequalities Institute of the London School of Economics, where she teaches the Masters course on inequality.
+In this role, she led the team authoring From Rhetoric to Action: Delivering Equality and Inclusion; its report was launched in September 2021 by seven Heads of State (those of Spain, Sierra Leone, Sweden, Costa Rica, Ireland, New Zealand, and Senegal) as well as Nobel Prize laureate, Joseph Stiglitz and Oscar winner and SDG Advocate, Forest Whitaker, among others.
+She is a visiting professor at the International Inequalities Institute of the London School of Economics, where she teaches the Masters course on inequality.
 In May 2025, Shaheen was appointed Executive Director of Tax Justice UK, which campaigns for a fairer tax system that takes more from the very wealthy and redistributes it to tackle inequality.

 Shaheen is a regular participant in discussions on television news programmes, including Newsnight and Channel 4 News, has worked with Channel 4 and the BBC to develop documentaries on inequality, and has participated in festival debates, such as the Glastonbury Festival and The World Transformed.

 In 2023, Shaheen's first book, Know Your Place, on social inequality in the UK, was published by Simon and Schuster.
 Shaheen wrote the book during evenings and weekends while working full-time at the LSE.